 - 4 green onions, thinly sliced

 Heat 1/3 cup oil in small pan over medium heat.
-Add half of the minced garlic and cook until garlic turns light brown, about 5 minutes.
+Add half of the minced garlic and cook until garlic turns light brown.
 Place garlic in fine-mesh strainer and drain.
 Then transfer to a paper towel-lined plate and set aside.

 In a large pot or Dutch oven, heat the remaining 1/3 cup oil over medium-high heat.
 When the oil shimmers, add the sliced onion and cook for 5 minutes until soft but not brown.
 Next add the rest of your garlic and ginger and cook for 1 minute more.